ocaml/platform-blog/opam-pin.md

 > this in your metadata, you can directly pin to the upstream repository via
 > `opam source --dev-repo --pin`.

-If the upstream repository contains an `opam` file, it will be picked up in preference to the one from the OPAM repository as soon as you pin the package.
+If the upstream repository for the package contains an `opam` file, that file will be picked up in preference to the one from the OPAM repository as soon as you pin the package.
 The idea is to have:

-* a _development_ `opam` file that is versioned along with your source code (and thus accurately track the latest dependencies for your package).
+* a _development_ `opam` file that is versioned along with your source code (and thus accurately tracks the latest dependencies for your package).
 * a _release_ `opam` file that is published on the OPAM repository and can be updated independently without making a new release of the source code.

-How to get from the former to the latter will be the subject of another post !
+How to get from the former to the latter will be the subject of another post!

 [doc-packaging]: https://opam.ocaml.org/doc/1.2/Packaging.html "OPAM 1.2 doc preview, packaging guide"
 [ocp-reloc]: https://github.com/OCamlPro/ocp-reloc "ocp-reloc repo on Github"